 A minister performed last rites but the officer wasn’t done fighting.

-“I had all I could do to control myself sufficiently to keep from hitting Oppenheimer two or three times and settling him,” Yoho told the San Francisco Call, May 17, 1899.
-“The fiendish grin on Oppenheimer’s face as he drew the knife through that defenseless man’s fingers and saw his hand drop to his side with the blood spurting three feet simply maddened me. … The other convicts were greatly excited, but kept good order and we had no trouble with them whatever.”
+“I had all I could do to control myself sufficiently to keep from hitting Oppenheimer two or three times and settling him,” Yoho told the San Francisco Call, May 17, 1899. “(It) maddened me (to see) Oppenheimer’s fiendish grin as he drew the knife through that defenseless man’s fingers (and) the blood spurting three feet.
+The other convicts were (agitated), but kept good order and we had no trouble with them.”

 McDonald’s condition worsened then began to improve.

-On May 9, 1901, Donati C. Probasco was pardoned.
+On May 9, 1901, Probasco was pardoned.

-Folsom officer stabbed in neck in 1900
+Folsom officer stabbed in neck

 The officer was lucky.